chrisputnam9/chrome-google-keep-full-screen/README.md

 - 🆕 Improved padding styling that works with labels, previews, etc.
 - 🆕 Icons to help identify options

-## Firefox Latest Version: 1.2.3

-- The Firefox extension is at 1.2.3.
-A technical limitation prevents us from easily updating for now.
-- You can view the [information for the older version here](https://github.com/chrisputnam9/chrome-google-keep-full-screen/blob/version-1.2.3/README.md)

 ## Warnings & Important Notes

 1.  **Use this extension at your own risk.** It shouldn't cause problems, but I can't make any guarantees.
 It's wise to keep critical notes [backed up](https://support.google.com/keep/answer/10017039?hl=en).